gro-intelligence/api-client/docs/setting-up-your-environment.md

 ```
 pip install git+https://github.com/gro-intelligence/api-client.git
 ```
+Note: even if you are using [Anaconda](https://www.anaconda.com/), the API Client install should still be performed using pip and not [conda](https://docs.conda.io/en/latest/).

 Note: to find the location where Gro packages have been installed you can use the query:
 ```